-While it can be another beautiful day in The Villages, it can also be a hot one here in Central Florida.
-When your vehicle's air conditioning system starts to blow hot or is barely cooling you down at all you need to consider bringing in your vehicle for an inspection of it's environmental system.
-Not every time this happens does it mean that your air conditioning system is broken but that your system may just need to be recharged.
-This might not always be the case so it's best to have a professional take a look at it.
+While it can be another beautiful day in The Villages® community, it can also be a hot one here in Central Florida.
+When your vehicle's air conditioning system starts to blow hot or is barely cooling you down at all, you need to consider bringing in your car for inspection of its environmental system.
+This doesn't your air conditioning system is broken, but that your system may need to be recharged.
+This might not always be the case, so it's best to have a professional take a look at it.

 - Compressor: Compressors are considered to be the heart of your air conditioning system.
 It pressurizes the refrigerant that cools your air and senses temperature changes.
-It is basically pumps refrigerants in then pressurize it then sends it to the evaporator.
-There are a few warning signs to look out for and catching them quickly will save you money in the long run.
-Wear signs include oil or Freon leaks, noises and erratic or no operation.
+It pumps refrigerants in then pressurize it then sends it to the evaporator.
+There are a few warning signs to look out for, and catching them early will save you money in the long run.
+Wear signs include oil or Freon leaks, noises, and erratic or no operation.
 Compressors have many different components that could wear down or break.
-Many times it is cheaper to just replace the compressor than to replace a worn down part.
+Many times it is cheaper to replace the compressor than to replace a worn-down part.

-If you just aren't getting cold air or find a warning sign that your AC needs repaired, contact Accurso Automotive today and get the cool air flowing again!
+If you aren't getting cold air or find a warning sign that your AC needs to be repaired, contact Accurso Automobile Repair today and get the cold air flowing again!